The Rolling Stones American Tour 1981: History

 Initially, singer Mick Jagger was not interested in another tour, but guitarists Keith Richards and Ronnie Wood were, as were elements of the press and public.
 Jagger eventually relented.

 As with previous tours, the American Tour 1981 was promoted by Bill Graham.

 The band rehearsed at Long View Farm, North Brookfield, Massachusetts, from 14 August to 25 September 1981. and played a warm-up show at the Sir Morgan's Cove club in Worcester, Massachusetts on 14 September.
 Although they were billed as Little Boy Blue & The Cockroaches, word got out and some 11,000 fans pushed and shoved outside the 300-capacity venue.
 The Mayor of Boston Kevin H. White stopped the notion of further public rehearsals, saying, "The appearance here of Mr. Jagger is not necessarily in the public interest."

 The tour's elaborate and colorful stage was the work of Japanese designer Kazuhide Yamazaki.
 "Most concerts that took place outdoors at the time were played during the day," recalled Jagger, "probably because it was cheaper, I don't know.
 So we had the bright, bright primary colors... and we had these enormous images of a guitar, a car and a record—an Americana idea—which worked very well for afternoon shows."

 Most shows later in the tour featured a cherry picker and the release of hundreds of balloons at the show's end.
 During the Los Angeles Memorial Coliseum stops on the tour, the band played a Friday and Sunday show and USC had a football game in between on Saturday.
 As a televised football game, viewers could see the full stage set-up and often field goals would land on stage at the East end zone.
-Two of the three opening bands, George Thorogood, and The J Geils Band, were received well, but the third – a still somewhat unknown Prince – barely got through three songs before being booed off.
+While all opening bands were received well, the still unknown to the large audience Prince barely got through three songs before being booed off.

 The tour was the largest-grossing tour of 1981, and for several years to come.
 It grossed $50 million in ticket sales when the average ticket price was $16.
-Roughly 2,5 million attended the concerts.
+Roughly 2.5 million attended the concerts.
 The Stones set many records that remain unbroken.
-The JFK Stadium shows in Philadelphia prompted nearly 4 million requests via post cards for tickets (a method used at the time to prevent scalping); requests for the five arena shows in the New York metropolitan area were in the millions.
+The JFK Stadium shows in Philadelphia prompted nearly 4 million postcard requests for tickets (a method used at the time to prevent scalping); requests for the five arena shows in the New York metropolitan area were in the millions.
 The New York Times stated, "The tour is expected to be the most profitable in the history of rock & roll; its sheer size has been staggering...ticket requests for these shows ran into the millions..."
 The tour indeed did turn out to be profitable: the Stones were estimated to have reaped about $22 million after expenses.